hhandika/segul/README.md

 segul <SUBCOMMAND> -i alignment-dir/*.aln -f fasta
 ```

 Both of the input options are available in all subcommands.
-Learn more ([here](https://github.com/hhandika/segul/wiki/4.-Command-Options#input-options)).
+Learn more about input options ([here](https://github.com/hhandika/segul/wiki/4.-Command-Options#input-options)).

 ### Datatype